TomasConti02/EdgeNode/README.md

 For this reason there are some mock elements:

 - CNN models
-- pre-processing, i have to figure out the right way to implement it
+- pre-processing, i have to figure out the right way how to implement it
-- there is not a load balancer for the istio gataway
+- there is not a load balancer for the istio gateway
-- models weight are not loaded from a registry in cloud but are locally stored into pv
+- models weight are not loaded from a registry in cloud but are locally stored into PVs

 Kserve allow to:
 - scale in-out and to zero inference services
 - deploy workload into gpu-cpu
 - define priority for the runtime scheduler
-- service mesh for traffic routing configuration, rollback and roll up with different policy as canary release, blue-green release
+- traffic routing configuration by service mesh, managing rollbacks and version upgrades with various deployment strategies, including canary and blue-green releases
 ---

 ## Architecture
-All the project has been executed on top of a Linux distriution as ubuntu 24.04 EdgeNode is built on top of a modern Kubernetes stack:
+All the project has been executed on top of a Linux distriution as ubuntu 24.04.

+EdgeNode has been developed on top of a Kubernetes stack:

 - **KServe** → ML model serving and inference
 - **Knative Serving** → autoscaling and serverless workloads
-- **Istio** → service mesh for traffic management, security, and observability all by sidecar proxyes
+- **Istio** → service mesh for traffic management, security, and observability

 ---